 Ingested A. lumbricoides eggs hatch in the duodenum, and the resulting larvae penetrate the wall of the small bowel and migrate via the portal circulation through the liver to the heart and lungs.
 Larvae lodge in the alveolar capillaries, penetrate alveolar walls, and ascend the bronchial tree into the oropharynx.
 They are swallowed and return to the small bowel, where they develop into adult worms, which mate and release eggs into the stool.
-The life cycle is completed in about 2 to 3 mo; adult worms live 1 to 2 yr.
+The life cycle is completed in about 2 to 3 months; adult worms live 1 to 2 years.

 Ascaris larvae migrating through the lungs may cause cough, wheezing, and occasionally hemoptysis or other respiratory symptoms in people without prior exposure to Ascaris.

-Adult worms in small numbers usually do not cause GI symptoms, although passage of an adult worm by mouth or rectum may bring an otherwise asymptomatic patient to medical attention.
+Adult worms in small numbers usually do not cause gastrointestinal symptoms, although passage of an adult worm by mouth or rectum may bring an otherwise asymptomatic patient to medical attention.
 Bowel or biliary obstruction causes cramping abdominal pain, nausea, and vomiting.
 Jaundice is uncommon.

 Even moderate infections can lead to undernutrition in children.
 The pathophysiology is unclear and may include competition for nutrients, impairment of absorption, and depression of appetite.

-All intestinal infections should be treated.
+All intestinal Ascaris infections should be treated.

 Nitazoxanide is effective for mild Ascaris infections but less effective for heavy infections.
 Piperazine, once widely used, has been replaced by less toxic alternatives.